 Jennifer has been recognized as a Rising Star by Legal Media Group: Expert Guides in the areas of Litigation and Real Estate, and as a Rising Star by Crain’s New York Business, a list that celebrates real estate professionals for their professional achievements and their involvement in community and industry organizations.
-She has also been recognized on Benchmark Litigation’s 40 & Under Hot List, named a Leading Lady by Real Estate Weekly and a 2021 Woman Worth Watching by Diversity Journal and recognized by Best Lawyers on its Ones to Watch list.
+She has also been recognized on Benchmark Litigation’s 40 & Under Hot List, named a Leading Lady by Real Estate Weekly, a Woman Worth Watching by Diversity Journal and recognized by Best Lawyers on its Ones to Watch list.

 Jennifer also devotes her time to pro bono work.
 She leads Kasowitz’s efforts in providing pro bono representation to marginalized and vulnerable Westchester residents through a partnership with the Legal Services of the Hudson Valley.
 Jennifer has represented a number of Westchester’s most vulnerable families in eviction and foreclosure cases, preventing them from losing their homes.